yvesdeville/nieve/README.md

 The package

--   Provides the derivatives w.r.t. the parameters for the probability functions related to the Generalized Pareto (GP) and the Generalized Extreme Value (GEV) distributions.
+-   Provides the *derivatives w.r.t. the parameters* for the probability functions related to the Generalized Pareto (GP) and the Generalized Extreme Value (GEV) distributions.
 This involves: the log-density, the distribution function or survival and the quantile function.
 The 2-nd order derivative (Hessian) is available in most cases.

--   Provides probability functions which are vectorized w.r.t. the parameters as require in non-stationary EV models or in Bayesian inference.
+-   Provides probability functions which are *vectorised w.r.t. the parameters*, as required in non-stationary EV models or in Bayesian inference.

--   Provides the transformations for the two usual parameterizations of Peaks Over Threshold (POT) models: Poisson-GP to (Non-Homogeneous) Point Process (PP) and PP to Poisson-GP.
-The transformations come with their derivatives, as needed to compute the covariance matrices.
+-   Provides the *transformations for the two usual parameterisations* of Peaks Over Threshold (POT) models: *Poisson-GP* and *Point Process* (PP).
+The two transformations come with their derivatives, as needed to compute the covariance matrices.

-Although several R packages devoted EVA compute the exact derivatives w.r.t. the parameters (**extRemes**, **mev**, …), to our best knowledge, none of these make the derivatives usable via exported functions.
+Although several R packages devoted EVA compute the exact derivatives w.r.t. the parameters (**extRemes**, **mev**, …), to our best knowledge, none of these packages make the derivatives usable via exported functions.

 Install release version from GitHub
 ===================================